brentvatne/sinatra-starter/README.markdown

 ## Run the tests

-Ruby: Uses Rspec, so just do `rspec spec`
+- Ruby: Uses Rspec, so just do `rspec spec`

-JavaScript: For Jasmine, start the server up and navigate to `localhost:4567/test-js/SpecRunner.html`
+- JavaScript: Uses Jasmine, start the server up and navigate to `localhost:4567/test-js/SpecRunner.html`

 *Tested with: Ruby 1.9.3p0*